-Our corporate responsibility approach is informed by a set of guiding principles that support our corporate strategy and policies throughout the organization.
-We continuously prioritize, and set objectives to address Environmental, Social and Governance ("ESG") risks and opportunities across BCE and we disclose our performance in our Integrated Annual Report available on bce.ca.
+Our corporate responsibility approach is informed by a set of guiding principles and policies that support our corporate strategy throughout the organization.
+We continuously prioritize, and set objectives to address corporate responsibility risks and opportunities across the company and we disclose our performance in our Integrated Annual Report available on BCE.ca.

 BCE has been a signatory of the United Nations Global Compact ("UNGC") since 2006.
 The UNGC is a principle-based framework for businesses, stating ten principles in the areas of human rights, labour, the environment and anti-corruption.
 In 2013, BCE also became a member of the Global Compact Network Canada where we regularly share best practices on the 10 Principles and the 17 Sustainable Development Goals with other members.
-In 2023 we joined UNGC's Business and Human Rights Accelerator program, with the objective of benefiting from expert knowledge and collaboration with other members on supporting and respecting human rights in our business operations and supply chains.
+In 2024 we continued our engagement with UNGC's Business and Human Rights Accelerator program, with the objective of benefiting from expert knowledge and collaboration with other members on supporting and respecting human rights in our business operations and supply chains.
+In 2024 BCE became a member of the Joint Alliance for CSR ("JAC"), a not-for-profit association of international telecommunications operators with the objective of developing corporate social responsibility (CSR) throughout the industry's supply chain.
+This membership permits BCE to proactively assess the manufacturing facilities of its suppliers, via accredited third-party audits, in the domains of child labour and juvenile workers, forced labour, health and safety, wages and compensation and business ethics.